Gendo Ikari: Voice

 In the North American A.D.
 Vision version of the series and the 1997 films, Gendo is voiced by Tristan MacAvery, except for additional parts in the director's cut and Rebuild, in which he is played by John Swasey.
 MacAvery had difficulties when dubbing the last two episodes, which are entirely set in Shinji's inner world; "I had no idea what was going on [in the last two episodes].
 I had to figure how I should read the part, flat or philosophical".
 MacAvery and the other actors said there was nothing wrong with the English translation since the Japanese original was "incomprehensible".
 Ray Chase voiced Gendo in the Netflix dub, while Swasey reprised his role for the Amazon Prime Video Rebuild dub.
+Ray Chase described voicing Gendo as a unique experience, recalling that the Evangelion production staff closely supervised the English voice acting.
+According to Chase, the staff repeatedly re-recorded every line until it met their expectations, ensuring that the English performance reflected the creators' intentions.

 Appearances

 Neon Genesis Evangelion

 Gendo Ikari, originally named Gendo Rokubungi, is presented at the beginning of the series as a cold man head of the special agency Nerv, deputy to the annihilation of the Angels.
 His parents are never named in the series, and no details are given about his childhood and adolescence.
-His past is explored in the twenty-first episode of the series.
+His past is explored in the twenty-first episode of the series, "He was aware that he was still a child".
 In 1999, when he is thirty-two years old, Gendo is arrested and designates Professor Kozo Fuyutsuki, a lecturer at Kyoto University, as his guarantor.
 After being exonerated at the hands of the professor, Gendo becomes romantically involved with Yui Ikari, a brilliant researcher and student of Fuyutsuki.
-The professor does not approve Gendo's actions, suspecting ulterior motives on his part.
+The professor does not approve of Gendo's actions, suspecting ulterior motives on his part.
 Yui is linked to a secret organization named Seele, and rumors say Gendo's only interest is to get close to Seele and exploit Yui's talent.
 To secretly carry out Seele's plans, Gendo participates in a research group known as the Katsuragi expedition, which leaves for Antarctica to conduct experiments regarding a mechanism known as the S² engine.
 On September 12, 2000, Gendo leaves Antarctica with other members of the group, including a man named Lorenz Keel, head of Seele.
 The next day, in an apparent coincidence, a gigantic natural disaster known as the Second Impact occurs.
-After marrying Yui, Gendo changes his surname in Ikari and, along with other members of Seele and Professor Fuyutsuki, participates in a United Nations-organized expedition to investigate the Second Impact.
+After marrying Yui, Gendo changes his surname to Ikari and, along with other members of Seele and Professor Fuyutsuki, participates in a United Nations-organized expedition to investigate the Second Impact.
 A little later, Seele assigns Gendo the role of director of the Laboratory for Artificial Evolution, with the task of directing a secret plan known as Project E.